 The "1-in-20" Security Standard obligation does not apply directly to entry supplies although it is implicit that sufficient transportation capability must be made available such the Security Standard can be met both in terms of the "1-in-20" peak demand level and a "1-in-50" severe winter and, hence, sufficient entry capability must be available.
-The "1-in-50" standard is a function of the requirement for transportation arrangements20 to be consistent with the http://www2.nationalgrid.com/uk/industry-information/gas-transmission-operational-data/supporting-information/
+The "1-in-50" standard is a function of the requirement for transportation arrangements27 to be consistent with the

+25 More detailed information on the Gas Demand Forecasting can be found here: http://www2.nationalgrid.com/uk/industry-information/gas-transmission-operational-data/supporting-information/ supplier "domestic customer supply security standards" in regard to available annual supplies.